Makalu Base camp Trek

 Makalu base camp trek is the world’s fifth-highest mountain.
 It lies in Makalu-Barun National Park and Conservation Area.
 In 1992, the authorities declared the Makalu-Barun National Park Nepal’s eighth National Park.
 The area is deep inside the eastern Himalayas.

 It is a place of outstanding herbal splendor and has different flora and fauna.
 The Barun Valley is also under an agreement between China and Nepal.
 The area has a wide variety of altitudes and climates.
 The Makalu-Barun region is wealthy.
-It is rich with many plants and animals in Nepal and spreading human habitation.
+Nepal has many plants and animals, and human habitation is spreading.

 Our destination, Makalu Base Camp (5000m), brings us to one of Nepal’s far-off and infrequent regions.
 The virgin site trial to Makalu Base Camp takes you deep into the excessive Himalayas.
 Mount Makalu, the outstanding Black looms above Everest, Lhotse, and Baruntse.